aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridtxtloadoptions/_index.md

 ```

 Specifies the text qualifier for cell values.
 Default qualifier is '"'.

+**Remarks**

 When setting this property, [hasTextQualifier()](../../com.aspose.gridweb/gridtxtloadoptions\#hasTextQualifier--) will become true automatically.

 **Returns:**
 char